ubdussamad/Subseeker/README.md

 # Subseeker
 Automatic Subtitle Downloading Tool for Nautilus in Ubuntu.
-Uses opensubtitles.org's XMLRPC api to query and download subtitles.
+Uses opensubtitles.org's XMLRPC API to query and download subtitles.

-It's frontend is basically a Nautilus-Action Config , that gives a submenu option to download subtilies.
+Its frontend is basically a Nautilus-Action Config, that gives a submenu option to download subtitles.

-Backend is a small python script that genrates the video files hash and does a query to the opensubtitles api.
+The backend is a small python script that generates the video files hash and does a query to the opensubtitles API.

-<b>The Default Environment Must be Python2 or Cpython2 for it to work as, the hasing function isn't compatible with python3.</b>
+<b>The Default Environment Must be Python2 or Cpython2 for it to work as the hashing function isn't compatible with python3.</b>

-If any Subtitle is there related with the video hash , it downloads it automatically and places the subtitle in the same folder as the video.
+If any Subtitle is there related to the video hash, it downloads it automatically and places the subtitle in the same folder as the video.

-As if now , it only downloads English subtitles but language support will be added in coming versions.
+As if now, it only downloads English subtitles but language support will be added in coming versions.

 </hr></br>
 <b>Dependencies are:</b>